-TECH03/11 gives two circumstances when it is possible to avoid an audit even when the lease states that an audit is required.
+TECH03/11 gives two circumstances when it is possible to avoid your service charge accounts being audited even when the lease states that an audit is required.

 1. If the lease is dated before 1980 then an audit is not required.
 The reason for this is that the lease predates the ISAs.

 2. If the costs to carry out an audit are “disproportionate” to the benefits obtained.
 What is disproportionate is a matter of judgement although TECH03/11 does give the example of a small property where the lessees are all members of the RMC for that property.

 What if we all agree that we don’t want our service charge accounts audited?

 The circumstances when the “disproportionate” argument can be justified would seem to be limited.
 For example, a relatively small set of service charge accounts with a single schedule of expenditure and few complications.

 Another typical approach is for RMC directors to claim that they have agreed and minuted in their board minutes that they wish to dispense with an audit.
 Even if all the lessees unanimously agree to this course of action it is still not a watertight option and depending on the number of lessees it can be difficult to get all lessees to agree in writing to dispense with an audit.

 The only sure way for RMC directors to avoid criticism at some stage in the future is to follow the lease and so the only way around the issue is to vary the terms of the lease and to change the term “audit the accounts” to “certify the accounts” or something similar.
 This course of action is not always popular as varying a lease can result in a significant cost to lessees and it may be many years before the savings in audit fees outweigh the legal costs of varying the lease.

 An audit report on service charge accounts should not be dismissed without due consideration.
 We have come across many circumstances where the additional assurance provided by an audit warrants the additional cost of an audit being carried out.